constellation-daq/Constellation/docs/manual/concepts/constellation.md

 * the subnet and all connected hosts can be trusted.
 * there are no malicious actors on the subnet.
+* the transmitted information is non-confidential to any actor on the subset.
 * the intervening router between neighboring subnets is configured to filter broadcast packets, which is a standard configuration.

 All Constellation communication is handled exclusively via [ephemeral ports as defined in RFC 6335](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml), which is why no privileged user account